-- Flake Powder – This type of gunpowder granules is disk-shaped.
+- lake Powder – This type of gunpowder granules is disk-shaped.
 It can be difficult to meter properly, especially for beginning reloaders, because it tends to stack itself up inside the powder measurer and does not always retain uniformity inside the round, potentially creating density issues.

 - Flattened – This is a powder is very similar to ball powder but is flattened slightly.
 Inside the casing, it tends to react primarily like ball powder.

 - Stick Powder – This is the most commonly used rifle gunpowder.
 Its granules are cylinder-shaped.
 Measuring can be a slower process when using a stick type of gunpowder because cutting of some of the sticks to get the exact proper weight might be involved.